betschki/ghost-myrtle/README.md

 use the tool to generate content for your production sites.
 Additionally, you might want to manually add some images to the content that the tool generates.

+## Demo
+For the [Magic Pages](https://magicpages.co) exclusive Ghost theme "Kyiv", the entire blog content has been generated with Myrtle: [https://kyiv.magicpages.co](https://kyiv.magicpages.co)

 ## Requirements
 In order to use Ghost Myrtle, you will need the following: